Causal discovery in heavy-tailed models: Numerical results

+For this reason, we consider the returns of the Euro Swiss franc exchange rate (EURCHF) and the three largest Swiss stocks in terms of market capitalisation, namely, Nestl\'{e} (NESN), Novartis (NOVN) and Roche (ROG).
+We choose to analyse three individual stocks instead of the SMI for three reasons.
+First, we deem it more appropriate to test our assumptions on more than two variables.
+Moreover, the three stocks make up 50\% of the SMI composition, and thus they are representative of the index itself.
+Furthermore, all three companies are multinational corporations with a homogeneous exposure to foreign markets and a negligible fraction of revenues coming from the Swiss market \citep[see][]{nestle2019, novartis2019, roche2019}.
+The last point suggests that the effect (if any) of EURCHF on these stocks does not depend on the idiosyncrasies of each firm.

-We want to verify whether the EASE algorithm is able to retrieve the causal order of these four variables.
-As ground truth, it is reasonable to assume that the three main Swiss stocks are exposed to the Euro Swiss Franc exchange rate.
-In particular, we expect that large changes in EURCHF (both positive and negative) will cause large changes in the stock returns, but not \emph{vice versa}.
-Figure~\ref{fig:finance_dag} shows a possible causal structure among the variables.
+The dataset consists of daily returns spanning from January 2005 to September 2019 and includes $n = 3832$ observations.
+The goal is to assess whether EASE can retrieve a correct causal order for the set of four variables.
+As ground truth, we conjecture that large changes in EURCHF (both positive and negative) will cause large changes in the stock returns, but not \emph{vice versa}.
+Figure~\ref{fig:finance_dag} shows the causal structure corresponding to our hypothesis.

-Before running the EASE algorithm, we assess the tail behaviour of each variable by estimating the shape parameter $\xi$ of a generalized Pareto distribution \citep[see][]{embrechts2013modelling} on the thresholded data\footnote{The shape parameter $\xi$ is defined as the reciprocal of the tail index $\alpha = 1/\xi$.}.
+Before running the EASE algorithm, we assess the tail behaviour of each variable by estimating the shape parameter $\xi$ of a generalised Pareto distribution \citep[see][Sec.\ 3.4]{embrechts2013modelling} on the threshold data.
+Recall that $\xi$ is the reciprocal of the tail index $\alpha = 1/\xi$, if $\xi > 0$.
 For each variable and each tail (upper and lower) we estimate the $\xi$ parameter using 200 observations, corresponding to the 95\%-quantile, approximately.
 The estimated parameters and their standard errors for the upper tails are 0.31 (0.08) for EURCHF, 0.25 (0.08) for NESN, 0.16 (0.07) for NOVN, and 0.25 (0.09) for ROG.
 Regarding the lower tail, the estimated parameters and their standard errors are 0.27 (0.08) for EURCHF, 0.12 (0.08) for NESN, 0.17 (0.08) for NOVN, and 0.23 (0.10) for ROG.
-The results indicate that both tails of the Euro Swiss Franc returns and the upper tail of NESN and ROG are heavy with a tail index ranging between $\alpha = 3$ and $\alpha = 4$.
-The other tails appear to be lighter but still heavy-tailed.
+By adding and subtracting two standard errors from each point estimate of $\xi$, we observe that the lower shape parameter of Nestl\'{e} and Novartis is not significantly different from zero.
+Moreover, the shape parameters for the Euro Swiss franc exchange rate and for Roche are significantly different from zero in both tails.
+In addition, since the confidence intervals of all estimates are overlapping, the assumption of a common shape parameter seems reasonable.
+It seems however that the returns of Nestl\'{e} and Novartis have slightly lighter tails compared to the other two variables.